WolframLang: Define Function with Optional Parameters

 There are 2 main ways to define function with optional parameters.

-Define Function with Optional Positional Parameters
+Optional Positional Parameters

 typically, you define them like this:

-f[args, name1_:val1, name2_:val2, etc] := body;
+f[ args, name1_:val1, name2_:val2, etc] := body;

 Clear[ f ];